inveniosoftware/docs-invenio-rdm/docs/maintenance/operations/demosite.md

    invenio-cli packages update 7.0.0
    ```

 2. Create a PR with the needed changes.
-If you change `Pipenv` dependencies, make sure that you also add the
+If you change Python dependencies, make sure that you also add the
-   new `Pipfile.lock` file.
+   new lock file.
 To do so, locally in your machine, delete the previous .lock file and run
-   `pipenv lock`.
+   `uv lock`.
 Note: This PR should not be the release PR as this would create a tag, the release PR
    is only created when upgrading the production site.
 3. You can test such changes locally: the demo site is an InvenioRDM instance and thus can be used in your
    local machine with the usual *invenio-cli* commands.